Hornets vs. Heat Player Props Betting Odds

 |3PM

-- The 16.5-point over/under for Hayward on Monday is 1.3 higher than his season scoring average.
+- The 15.5-point over/under for Hayward on Wednesday is 0.2 higher than his season scoring average.

-- Hayward has knocked down 0.9 three-pointers per game, which is less than his over/under in Monday's game (1.5).
+- Hayward averages 1.0 made three-pointer, which is less than his over/under on Wednesday (1.5).

 Get Hayward gear at Fanatics!